How To Hang A Door | An Easy DIY Guide

 Step 2 - Mark Up Using The Door

-Now, ensuring that the lock block is on the side where the handle is to be fitted, put the door in to the frame.
+Now, ensuring that the lock block is on the side where the handle is to be fitted, put the door into the frame.

-If the door size needs to be reduced in order to be hung in the frame, plane the door down where necessary using a hand plane or and electric plane (depending on how much material you need to remove).
+If the door size needs to be reduced in order to be hung in the frame, plane the door down where necessary using a hand plane or an electric plane (depending on how much material you need to remove).